By Azra Obranovic

 Without doubt I would say that the most rewarding aspect from my travels was meeting such wonderful people (and a few rascals!) along the way.
 All the countries I travelled in were, for the most part, Islamic and the strong code of hospitality extended to me, and the warmth and kindness I received from strangers is something that I treasure.

-You can buy this extremely facinating book right here, and if you’re in the UK, you get free delivery too.
+You can buy this extremely facinating book right here.